c0chenji/python-word-counter/README.md

 "Go,'G8, you lost your$8,888.01!" the-boss stoped&said.
 ```
 According to the definitions, **"G8"** is the abbreviation for the Group of Eight(4 words), then it should not be counted as a word.
 **$8,888.01** is literally a number, it is not a word either.
-In addtion, it is hard to process strings like "your$8,888.01!" without third party libraries.
+In addtion, it is hard to process strings like "your$8,888.01!"(maybe regexp could help) without third party libraries.
 To implement this case, the installation of multiple third-party libraries like vocabulary-checker is required(It is violating the rule of this project).
 Hence I will not consider this case in this project.

-Therefore, I will consider the data of input are reasonable words like **case 2** (abbreviations and numbers should not be count).
+Therefore, I will consider the data of input are reasonable words like **case 2** (abbreviations and numbers should not be counted).